 Named after the local landmark, The Cow and Calf is the perfect spot to take it all in after a day of rambling across the West Yorkshire countryside.
-With a beer garden that sits in view of the landmark which shares its name, it’s a classic old Victorian lodge that can’t be passed by.
+It’s a classic old Victorian lodge that can’t be passed by – you can take a pew in the beer garden that sits in view of the landmark which shares its name.
 They serve up a traditional menu made with quality ingredients, as well as seasonal wines and local real ales – enjoy!

 The Cow and Calf, Hangingstone Road, Ilkley, West Yorkshire, LS29 8BT.